-Could mean an ECDSA public or private key, or AES symmetric encryption key.
-AES is not used in the protocol itself (only to encrypt the ECDSA keys and other sensitive data), so usually the word key means an ECDSA key.
-When talking about keys, people usually mean private keys as public key can always be derived from a private one.
+Could mean an ECDSA public or private key, or an AES symmetric encryption key.
+AES is not used in the protocol itself (it only encrypts the ECDSA keys and other sensitive data), so usually the word key means an ECDSA key.
+When talking about keys, people usually mean private keys as public keys can always be derived from a private one.
 See also Private Key and Public Key.

 The content price, set by the publisher, in order to download a claim.
 The key fee is paid once any part of the data is able to be downloaded.

 The currency code for 1 LBRY Credit (defined as 100 000 000 deweys).

 An SDK for the LBRY protocol that can also be used independently.
 Distributed as a daemon or bundled directly, it contains a set of convenience methods for developing applications, and bundles an SPV wallet as well as implementation of the data network.

 LBRY Credits (LBC) is the cryptocurrency used to make digital transactions (payments, tips, claims) on the LBRY blockchain.